9th8/up-to-date-real-world-haskell/13-data-structures.md

 "5+(x*3)"
 ```

-It\'s often important to track units of measure when working with
+It's often important to track units of measure when working with
 numbers.
 For instance, when you see the number 5, does it mean 5 meters,
 5 feet, or 5 bytes?
 Of course, if you divide 5 meters by 2 seconds, the
 system ought to be able to figure out the appropriate units.
 Moreover,